GameProtoTypes/SMUrho3D/README.md

 ## Differences
 - This fork routinely merges from https://github.com/rokups/Urho3D.
 - Newton Game Dynamics Integration (primary focus ongoing)
 - Update rates are fixed and a prioritized as having constant timing.
 If you want to you can ignore using P_TIMESTEP in your update logic.
+But is still recommended you reference it.
 - Update rates are seperated from render update rates.
 There are no "Frame" events.
 Application Logic should hook into more specific events like Update events.
 - Tweeks Subsystem Provides Convience tools for saving and tweeking values in real time optionally via ImGui.
 - Node internal source has been simplified